navigationis/MAGSPub/README.md

 # MAGSPub
-Public version for MAGSPEED project.
+Public version of MAGSPEED project.
+MAGSPEED is a magnetic anomaly navigation system that derives a velocity estimate from anomaly field gradients.